agavrel/42_CheatSheet/README.md

 }
 ```

-##### Segmentation Fault
+#### Segmentation Fault
 Many potential reasons for this.

+##### A/ Loop segfault
 One commonly reason is that you declared a loop and either 1/ forgot to increment the counter or 2/ forgot the exit condition:
 ```c
 int i = 0;